haiwera-silk-cd/magento-devdocs/guides/v2.3/extension-dev-guide/declarative-schema/migration-commands.md

 ## Safe installation and rollback

-The advantage and the main problem of declarative schema is that it can blindly modify the database schema.
-For example, a developer can make a mistake and potentially remove a structural element from the database, causing data loss.
+The advantage and the main problem of declarative schema is that it can blindly modify the database schema. 例如， a developer can make a mistake and potentially remove a structural element from the database, causing data loss.

 To help prevent data loss, you can specify command line options that dump all the data that could be lost as a result of an installation.
 The dumped data can then be restored manually or automatically.
 These arguments are optional--you do not have to create a manual dump during a system upgrade. _(But please note, that this works only with schema)_